 Our vision is simple: Healthy, hunger-free communities in Northern New Mexico.
 We work toward that vision by engaging a network of partners to develop solutions to create a hunger-free New Mexico.

 Who’s hungry?
 They are the working adults trying to decide whether they should pay their heating bill or buy groceries with their meager wages.
 They are the seniors struggling to make ends meet on a small monthly stipend.
 They are those suffering from domestic abuse.
 They are men and women living without shelter.
 They are our community’s children.

-Each month, The Food Depot distributes an average of 445,000 pounds of food and household products, providing more than 370,000 meals through its partner agencies.
+Each month, The Food Depot distributes more than 430,000 meals a month through its partner agencies and direct service.

 Food banks prevent food waste by salvaging slightly damaged goods, products produced in excess and items nearing their sell date.
 The Food Depot collects donations of these types of food items from over 100 local product donors.
 With this effort, food that would usually end up in a landfill ends up in the hands of people in need.